 The goal of a target industry study would be to determine, in each county, which industry sectors should be targeted for both business attraction and business expansion.
 Once targeted industries are identified, each county, city, and town in the region can develop strategies (with SEAGO's assistance if requested) that are specific to the targeted industries.
-Such strategies could include, but not be limited to, developing employee training programs that fit targeted industry needs, attending trade shows of the target industries, developing relationships with site selectors and real estate professionals that specialize in the targeted industries, developing location sites that meet the needs of identified target industries, and developing possible assistance programs to attract targeted business and assist targeted business already in the communities.
+Such strategies could include, but not be limited to, developing employee training programs that fit targeted industry needs, attending trade shows of the target industries, developing relationships with site selectors and real estate professionals that specialize in the targeted industries, developing possible assistance programs to attract targeted business and assist targeted business already in the communities.